Ice Safety Estimates

 These are all estimates.
 The ice you find may not be uniform in thickness, nor condition.
 Don’t take if for granted that the ice is safe because you see someone else out there.
 Respect Mother Nature!

-Excerpt from Bangor Daily News Saturday, December 28, 2002, page D1 (with appropriate web links added):
+Edited excerpt from Bangor Daily News Saturday, December 28, 2002, page D1:

 Authorities differ on how heavy a load ice can carry